Graduate Courses

 RTF 380N TELEVISION PILOTS • MAYA PEREZ

-Each student will create a new original television show (30- or 60-minute, network or cable) from the ground up: researching the setting and historical moment, inventing the characters and relationships, and ultimately designing the conflicts necessary to propel a show through multiple seasons.
+Each student will create a new original television show (30- or 60-minute, network or cable) from the ground up: establishing the setting and world, inventing the characters and relationships, and designing the engine and conflicts necessary to propel a show through multiple seasons.
 Students will then distill all of this work into a single showpiece episode - a pilot - that demonstrates the artistic and commercial potential of the new show.
-We’ll also be looking at a range of produced pilots (both aired and unaired) and discussing what makes the best of them work.
+We’ll also look at a range of produced pilots and discuss what makes them work.

-RTF 380N WRITERS ROOM WORKSHOP • KATHERINE CRAFT
+RTF 380N WRITERS ROOM WORKSHOP • CINDY MCCREERY

 Students will work as a writers’ room run by Professor McCreery and television executive Jordan Levin where they will create an original pilot as well as the entire season of a television series.